Green Current Solutions: A Unique Niche Fueled by Passion and Purpose

 At the heart of Green Current Solutions is a mission rooted in sustainability, environmental stewardship and transformative innovation.

-Founded by Tammy Becker, alongside her husband Chad Pregracke, Green Current Solutions (GCS) is on the cutting edge of converting discarded plastics into something valuable and renewable, while contributing to a cleaner planet.
+Founded by Tammy Becker, alongside her husband Chad Pregracke, Green Current Solutions (GCS) is on the cutting edge of converting discarded plastics into something valuable and reusable.
 Like Bridge Investment, Tammy is on a quest to do good.
-Her passion for environmental advocacy has been a long journey, intensified by her personal and professional partnership with Pregracke, who founded Living Lands & Waters (LL&W).
-After two decades of living on a barge and helping clean up America’s rivers with LL&W, Becker was stunned by the millions of pounds of plastics Living Lands & Waters found polluting waterways.
+Her passion for advocacy has been a long journey, intensified by her personal and professional partnership with Pregracke, who founded Living Lands & Waters (LL&W).
+After two decades of living on a barge and helping clean up America’s rivers with LL&W, Becker was stunned by the millions of pounds of plastics found polluting waterways.
 “It has gotten better,” Becker says, noting the Mississippi River from St. Louis to St. Paul has gotten much cleaner, in no small part due to LL&W. Littering “is not socially acceptable anymore,” she adds.
 Boat docks and barrels in rivers are often the result of flooding, tornados or other natural disasters, she says, rather than intentional dumping.
 “There’s a lot better city recycling programs and things like that.
-It still does happen, I don’t think as much as it did,” she says.
-“The unfortunate thing is, now we’re not getting all these big dumps, but in exchange now, we pick up millions of 20-ounce plastic bottles.”
-While the two still tackle river pollution (mainly by removing trash), Tammy’s new title is CEO of Green Current Solutions, a Certified Women-Owned and Managed Business, where she and Chad work to address one of the world’s most pressing environmental crises: plastic waste.
+It still does happen, but not as much as it used to,” she says.
+“The unfortunate thing is, now we’re not getting all these big dumps, but in exchange , we're picking up millions of 20-ounce plastic bottles.”
+While the two still tackle river pollution (mainly by removing trash), Tammy’s new title is CEO of Green Current Solutions, a Certified Women-Owned and Managed Business, where she and Chad work to address plastic waste.
 While PET plastic (used for pop bottles, for example) was easily recyclable, large, bulky, rigid plastic posed significant challenges, according to the GCS website.
 Becker notes that for years, LL&W was forced to send materials to the landfill, which was not only bad for the environment but also costly.
 “We find those things by the thousands in the river,” she laments.
-“Because the barge is moving all the time, that person who might take it is two states away.
+“Because the barge is always moving, the person who might take it is two states away.
 It just didn’t make sense.”
 Having to dump the bulky plastics in landfills never sat well with her.
 “There’s got to be something better,” Becker says, noting LL&W removes garbage from 25 rivers in 21 states.
-By creating GCS, she found that something – saving trees and reducing plastic waste at the same time.
+By creating GCS, she found that solution – saving trees and reducing plastic waste at the same time.
 GCS repurposes the bulky plastics pulled from rivers into 100% recycled plastic pallets.
 They offer an eco-friendly alternative to traditional wood pallets, which require cutting down slow-growing hardwood trees.
 Becker’s love for rivers is matched by her fondness for forests, especially hardwood trees.
 When she learned that 43% of all slow-growing hardwoods (that take 50-80 years to mature) were being felled for single-use wood pallets, GCS created the key solution.
-The most widely used pallet is a soft, white-wood pallet, only getting used three to five times before they break, Becker says.
-Often times, those pallets are disposed of, or turned into mulch.
-GCS aligns perfectly with the LL&W environmental mission.
-Having a successful history (since 2007) of planting more than two million trees through LL&W’s MillionTrees project, Becker has been instrumental in helping plant or donate two million oaks, hickories and pecan trees nationwide.
+The most widely used pallet is a soft, white-wood pallet, only getting used three to five times before breaking, Becker says.
+Often times, those pallets are disposed of or turned into mulch.
+GCS aligns perfectly with the LL&W mission.
+Having a successful history (since 2007) of planting more than two million trees through LL&W’s MillionTrees project, Becker has been instrumental in helping plant or donate two million oaks, hickories, and pecan trees nationwide.
 “It’s just not sustainable, it’s such a heartbreaking thing,” she says of cutting down hardwood trees for pallets.
 “I also coordinated that program for Living Lands for eight years, where almost all we did was give away oak trees.”
-By replacing wood with 100% recycled plastic pallets made by GCS, customers will not only save millions of pounds of plastics from our oceans, rivers, landfills and incinerators, they will also prevent millions of trees from being cut down.
-“When you trade wood pallets to plastics, you save so many trees from being cut down.
+By replacing wood with 100% recycled plastic pallets made by GCS, customers will not only help reduce the amount of plastic in our oceans, rivers, landfills, and incinerators, but they will also prevent millions of trees from being cut down.
+“When you trade wood pallets for plastics, you save so many trees from being cut down.
 Eight wood pallets typically come from one tree,” Becker says.
 “If a company is buying 100,000 plastic pallets, it saves 12,500 trees from being cut down.”
-It also cuts down on the amount of greenhouses gases released from tree removal.
-The production of the recycled plastic pallets releases one-fifth of greenhouses gases, versus virgin, where they make plastic from petroleum, Becker says.
-“It’s such an energy-intensive process to grab the oil, refine it,” she says.
+It also reduces the amount of energy used in plastic production, as creating the recycled plastic pallets releases one-fifth of the greenhouse gases compared to using petroleum-derived plastic.
+“It’s such an energy-intensive process to grab the oil and refine it,” she says.
 “We’re trying to create jobs in a distressed census tract; we’re trying to help build this community and add to the tax base.
-We’re creating jobs for a green project that is helping save plastics from entering our rivers, create more of a domestic need for recycled plastics.
+We’re creating jobs that is helping save plastics from entering our rivers, creating more of a domestic need for recycled plastics.
 The United States shipped all its plastics to China until 2018.” - Tammy Becker, CEO, Green Current Solutions |

 |